 We get it: applications and interviews are nerve wracking, and we at admissions try to make sure that the process is as relaxed as possible for you as a potential student.
 We have our admissions process not just for the sake of ensuring that awesome people are in our program, but also to answer your questions and to help you make sure that Bootcamp is right for you.

 Above all, we are looking for students who are going to make incredible developers.
-We want people who are passionate about making a career change, who have the grit to go through the intense 12-week bootcamp (it’s called a bootcamp for a reason!), have an aptitude for coding, and are a fit for the unique culture of Lighthouse Labs.
-Our favourite interviews have been people come from zero background in coding, but simply love problem solving and pulling things apart to learn how they’re built!
+We want people who are passionate about making a career change, who have the grit to go through the intense 12-week bootcamp (it’s called a bootcamp for a reason!), have an aptitude for coding (or data), and are a fit for the unique culture of Lighthouse Labs.
+Our favourite interviews have been people come from zero background, but simply love problem solving and pulling things apart to learn how they’re built.

 While not everyone who comes in to our program has programming experience, we always recommend people have the basics under their belt.
 If you've never coded before, we recommend exploring our free HTML & CSS Essentials course if you're interested in web development, or our free Python course if you're interested in data science, before submitting your application.

 Once we receive your application, we’ll look over your experience, education, and work background.
-We want to know more about you and where your starting point is before inviting you for an 1-hour interview with our team.
+We want to know more about you and where your starting point is before inviting you for a 90-minute group interview with our team.
 This interview is done virtually through Zoom, so tune in from the comfort of your home.
 We will send you a link to book the interview in the email once you apply to our bootcamp.

 Why the strict admissions process?

 Our admissions process allows us to bring in people who are passionate about programming, and who have the grit to persevere through bootcamp - that's why we only end up accepting about 30% of people who apply.